MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Chapter 1/Organism.md

 	E. Obtain and use energy
 		- Sun, food, etc.
 	F. Maintain internal balance
-		- Homeostatis
+		- Homeostasis
 			a.
 "Steady state"
 			b.
-Can tell when your sick (deviation from homeostatis)
+Can tell when your sick (deviation from homeostasis)
 	G. Allow for evolutionary adaption
 		- Learn how to adapt and change